 Year 6 is such an important year for our children.
-Old enough to fully appreciate the things going on around them and opportunities they receive, the final year of primary school is a chance to achieve, reflect and then celebrate this stage of their childhood.
+The final year of primary school is a chance to achieve, reflect and then celebrate this stage of their childhood.
 The transition to secondary school can be daunting for some (parents included!) but we will ensure that everyone in our class is adequately prepared as much as is possible, both academically and socially, for this crucial next step.
 Children will take more responsibility – both for their own learning and in the way they act as role models within our school community.
 As they prepare for the statutory tests (SATs) we will be supporting them all the way!

 Click here to view the National Curriculum for Year 6 English

 In Year 6 maths children will continue to use number in context, including measurement and will apply their skills accurately to solve problems.
 They will develop understanding of percentage and ratio, with number, and in geometry.
 The focus of mathematics teaching in upper key stage 2 is to ensure that pupils extend their understanding of the number system and place value.
 Children will practise addition, subtraction, multiplication and division for larger numbers, using the formal written methods of columnar addition and subtraction, short and long multiplication, and short and long division.

 Click to view the National Curriculum for Year 6 Mathematics